Configure Your Dream Home Just the Way You’d Like it

 Let me help you find your perfect home.

-Searching homes for sale is a serious and exciting venture.
-Finding the perfect one takes focus.
+Searching homes for sale IN THE COVETED PORTLAND AREA is a serious and exciting venture - Finding the perfect one takes focus.

-Finding a top real estate agent for buying a home can make the difference between a ho-hum transaction and a memorable experience where you know you’ve found what you were looking for.
+Finding a top real estate agent–that really listens to you–when searching for homes for sale can make the difference between a ho-hum transaction and a memorable experience.

 My years of renovating houses will give you insight into possibilities.
 As a visual artist I am able to envision opportunities for enhancing any home to better fit your desires.
 Once we find a home you love, I will work with you to negotiate the optimal package that preserves your interests and catches the home seller's interests.
 Each step of the way you'll have a friend and partner in the process.